Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant Chow groups of the special fiber

-One can add and multiply piecewise polynomial functions and we get a graded ring structure on $PP^*(\Pi) \coloneqq \bigoplus_{\geq 0}PP^k(\Pi)$. \end{Def} \begin{rem} Note that in the above definition the cone $\Lambda$ at $v$ and the cone of $\Lambda$ at $v'$ are different cones.
+\end{Def} \begin{rem} Note that in the above definition the cone $\Lambda$ at $v$ and the cone of $\Lambda$ at $v'$ are different cones.
 What we require is that the piecewise polynomial function $f_v$ restricted to $\Lambda$ and the piecewise polynomial function $f_{v'}$ restricted to $\Lambda$ are represented by the same polynomial. \end{rem}

+\begin{rem} An affine piecewise polynomial function on $\Pi$ of degree one induces a continuous piecewise affine function on $\Pi$ up to a constant.
+Indeed, it does not specify a value at any vertex $v$, however, it specifies the slope along any edge containing $v$.
+Fixing a value at any vertex determines the values at the other vertices.
+This is illustrated in the following example.